SYS_CLOCK: 2026-01-21 00:00:00 UTC

 Recently, many Chinese netizens have begun drawing comparisons from a “systematic structure” perspective between the late Ming Dynasty's predicaments and the current situations in some developed countries.
 This provides a lens to examine systemic crises:

 Such comparisons have their limitations.
-The challenges faced by the late Ming—population crises caused by the Little Ice Age, fiscal crises triggered by silver outflows, military pressures from minority groups on the frontier—are fundamentally different from those facing the United States today.
+The challenges faced by the late Ming—population crises caused by the Little Ice Age, fiscal crises triggered by silver outflows, military pressures from minority groups on the frontier—are fundamentally different from those facing some developed economies today.
 However, if we look beyond specific types of crises, certain similarities from a “systems structure” viewpoint are indeed noteworthy.

 Financial Issues: The late Ming fiscal system couldn’t cater to frontier defense and internal disaster relief needs, forcing the court to raise three taxes, exacerbating social unrest.
-Today, U.S. government debt exceeds 30 trillion dollars, and fiscal deficits have become commonplace.
+Today, some developed economies also face high debt levels and persistent fiscal deficits.

 Move from Real to Virtual Economy: The commercial interests of the late Ming Jiangnan gentry class increasingly diverged from the royal treasury, with wealth concentrated among civilians while revenues dwindled.
-The present-day U.S. faces similar issues of de-industrialization and financial capital inflation.
+Some developed economies today face similar issues of de-industrialization and financial capital inflation.
 When a nation increasingly relies on a virtual economy rather than real production for wealth creation, its fiscal foundation weakens, and social resilience diminishes.

 Governance Efficiency: The late Ming bureaucratic system was bloated and corrupt, with inefficient communication of decrees.
-Today, the U.S. government faces the “veto politics” dilemma: bipartisan opposition leads to delays in passing crucial legislation like infrastructure bills, whereas in China, the minimum planning unit is five years, with foresight spanning 15-30 years, executed consistently from the founding to present.
+Today, some governments face a “veto politics” dilemma: partisan confrontation delays key legislation, including infrastructure bills, whereas in China, the minimum planning unit is five years, with foresight spanning 15-30 years, executed consistently since the founding of the PRC.

 Social Consensus: The late Ming gentry had lost trust in the royal court, and public opinion diverged increasingly from official narratives.
-Similarly, the U.S. is facing severe consensus crises: racial issues, class problems, and value conflicts, each capable of tearing society apart.
+Similarly, some societies are facing severe consensus crises: racial issues, class problems, and value conflicts, each capable of tearing society apart.

 External Environment: The frontier pressures faced in the late Ming—the rise of Later Jin—ultimately became the final straw that broke the empire.
-Today, the U.S. also faces the rise of “challengers,” though the nature of these challengers is completely different from Later Jin.
+Today, established major powers also face the rise of “challengers,” though the nature of these challengers is completely different from Later Jin.

-Of course, this analogy is not to “doom” the U.S. but to provide a perspective for understanding the current context.
-Empires rise and fall with their own cycles, and once a cycle starts, it is often difficult to reverse due to its inertia.
+Of course, this analogy is not meant to dramatize the decline of any country, but to offer a structural lens for understanding the current landscape.
+Great powers rise and fall in cycles of their own, and once a cycle begins, systemic inertia often makes it difficult to reverse.

 This comparison makes China aware that: Systemic decline often stems from rigid internal governance structures rather than merely external challenges.